csmdemo/LeadTracking-Acceptance-Tests/README.md

 # Sample Lead Tracking Application using SpecFlow BDD feature for Unit Tests

 ### Overview
 The following solution demonstrates creating Acceptance Tests using the Behavior Driven Test development features of SpecFlow.

-The solution contains the following projects
+The solution contains the following projects.
     - **LeadTracking.Core**
-Defines interface for objects used for persistanssce
+Defines interface for objects used for persistence
+    - **LeadTracking.Data**
+Concrete implementation of Entity objects
+    - **LeadTracking.Domain.Models**
+Domain models \(which would be consumed by application\).
+Also included are common value types, and mappers for mapping Domain models, to entities
+    - **LeadTracking.Tests.Core**
+    Contains common helpers for testing, including test data and setup of a mock repository for ServiceInquiry entities.
+    *Note*: The solution does not use real data persistence, instead a mock repository is created and data is stored in memory.
+      - **LeadTracking.Acceptance.Tests**
+This project contains the SpecFlow tests.
+This project is the driving motivation for the demonstration, and should be of most interest.

+Concrete implementation of Entity objects
+Concrete implementation of Entity objects
 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)